windaafitri/Proyek_Sains_Data/_sources/proyek1.md

 # Laporan Proyek 1

-Jupyter Book also lets you write text-based notebooks using MyST Markdown.
-See [the Notebooks with MyST Markdown documentation](https://jupyterbook.org/file-types/myst-notebooks.html) for more detailed instructions.
-This page shows off a notebook written in MyST Markdown.

 ## Pengembangan Model Prediksi Harga Chainlink (LINK-USD) Berbasis Machine Learning untuk Analisis Fluktuasi Pasar Kripto

 ## Pendahuluan